aspose-slides/Aspose.Slides-Documentation/python-net/getting-started/licensing/_index.md

 {{% alert color="warning" %}}

-If you place the license file in a different directory, when you call the [License.set_license()](https://reference.aspose.com/slides/python-net/aspose.slides/license/) method the license file name at the end of the specified explicit must be the same as your license file.
+If you place the license file in a different directory, when you call the [License.set_license()](https://reference.aspose.com/slides/python-net/aspose.slides/license/) method, the license file name at the end of the specified explicit must be the same as your license file.

 For example, you can change the license file name to *Aspose.Slides.lic.xml*.
 Then, in your code, you have to pass the path to the file (ending with *Aspose.Slides.lic.xml*) to the [License.set_license()](https://reference.aspose.com/slides/python-net/aspose.slides/license/) method.